 Highlights and Themes

-- Jewish Krakow and Polish history with and expert guide
+- Polish and Krakow's Jewish history with an expert guide

-- Feel the trace of Krakow's Jews in Old Town and explore bohemian Kazimierz
+- Trace the history of Krakow's Jews in Old Town and explore bohemian Kazimierz

 - Private guide for you and your group, refreshment break included

 Prviate English speaking guide, coffee or soft drink with dessert, entry to Remu Synagogue and Old Cemetery, entry to Tempel, public transport tickets during the tour, many stops for photos and questions.

 Food and beverages except where noted, transport to the meeting point or from the conclusion point, gratuity/tip.